mre/endler.dev/content/2025/how-to-review-code/index.md

 tags=["dev", "culture"]
 +++

-I've been reviewing other people's code for a while now, more than two decades to be exact.
+I've been reviewing other people's code for a while now, more than two decades to be precise.
 Nowadays, I spend around 50-70% of my time reviewing code in some form or another.
 It's what I get paid to do, alongside systems design.

+Over time, I learned a thing or two about how to review code effectively.
 I focus on different things now than when I started.
-This blog post is a summary of what I've learned over the years.
+This blog post is a summary of my current approach to code reviews.

 ## Think About The Big Picture

 Bad reviews are narrow in scope.
+They focus on syntax, style, and minor issues instead of systems design, maintainability, and extensibility.

-Good reviews look at not only the changes, but also what problems the changes solve, what future issues might arise, and how they fit into the rest of the system design.
+Good reviews look at not only the changes, but also what problems the changes solve, what future issues might arise, and how a change fits into the overall design of the system.

-Look at the lines that *weren't* changed.
-They often tell the story.
+I like to look at the lines that *weren't* changed.
+They often tell the real story.

 For example, often people forget to update a related section of the codebase or the docs.
-This can lead to confusion, bugs, or even breaking changes or security issues later on.
+This can lead to confusion, bugs, or even breaking changes or security issues.

-Be thorough and look at all the call-sites of the new code.
+Be thorough and look at all call-sites of the new code.
 Have they been updated?
 Are the tests still testing the right thing?
 Are the changes in the right place?

-Ask yourself:
+{% info() %}

+Here's a cheat sheet of questions I ask myself when reviewing code:
 - How does this code fit into the rest of the system?
 - What's its interaction with other parts of the codebase?
 - How does it affect the overall architecture?
 - Does it impact future planned work?

+{% end %}

 These questions have more to do with systems design than with the code changes themselves.
 You should not neglect the bigger picture because systems design will suffer if you accept bad changes.